 There’s a pretty neat strategy called foreshadowing that you can use in your email marketing to improve open rates.
 You may have seen this used on news programs and talk shows.
-Right before the commercial break, the hosts announces what’s coming up next.
+Right before the commercial break, the hosts announce what’s coming up next.
 The idea is that you’re intrigued enough to sit through the commercial to see the next segment.

 Another good example of foreshadowing is when magazines show images and headlines or short bullets of what’s coming in next month’s issue.
-Again, the point is to pique your interest and get you to either buy the next issue, or even better, get a subscription.
+Again, the point is to pique your interest and get you to either buy the next issue or even better, get a subscription.

 We can easily adapt this for email marketing and it works like a charm.
 Toward the end of your email transition from what you’re talking about today to what’s coming in the next email.
 Be vague on purpose, but grab their attention.